EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/code_review.md

 ### Solution - code review tips & tools

-- Use Pull Requests - in systems like GitHub or GitLab, use pull/merge requests to structure reviews.
+- Use pull requests - in systems like GitHub or GitLab, use pull/merge requests to structure reviews.
 - Keep it constructive - offer clear, kind feedback.
 Ask questions rather than criticise.
 - Automate where possible - use linters and formatters to catch simple issues before review.
 - Focus on learning - code reviews are a two-way street—reviewers can learn as much as authors!

-Tools that help:
+Tools that can help:

 - {% tool "github" %} and {% tool "gitlab" %} have built-in review tools for code review discussions and suggestions
 - {% tool "code-linters" %} (e.g., flake8, eslint, {% tool "pylint" %}) ensure code style consistency